-As of the end of January 2012, more than 6,800 articles by Harvard University faculty were deposited in the DASH repository.
-These articles were downloaded more than 662,000 times.
-The DASH repository received more than 400,000 visitors from all over the globe by the end of January 2012.
+As of the end of November 2013, more than 13,800 works by Harvard University affiliates were deposited in the DASH repository.
+These works were downloaded more than 2,200,000 times.
+The DASH repository received more than 1,400,000 visitors from all over the globe by the end of November 2013.
 To view statistics and global reach of material in DASH for all of Harvard or by community, such as HDS, use MyDASH.

 Faculty can easily track the impact of their own scholarship deposited in DASH—downloads, visitors, article previews, and global reach—by creating an account in DASH (log in with Harvard ID and PIN) and viewing statistics in MyDASH.
 For a step-by-step guide on how to create an account and discover individual statistics, view the Introducing MyDASH screencast.